Santo Domingo De Los Tsachilas Ecuador Travel Guide

 Designated taxi stands outside Terminal Terrestre.

 Rental options provide greater independence for exploring The First city of the americas and its surroundings.
-Consider car rentals for flexibility, but know about local conditions for operating a vehicle.
+Consider car rentals for flexibility, but know about local conditions for driving.

-Not as common for visitors.
-High safety concerns due to street conditions and driving habits.
+Less frequent for tourists.
+High safety concerns due to road quality and driving habits.

 No formal sharing programs.
 Limited cycling infrastructure; share roads with traffic.

-Tuk-tuks or jeepneys are not present in The First city of the americas.
+Tuk-tuks or jeepneys are not there in Santo Domingo.
 Main modes are buses and taxis.

-Be aware of pedestrian-friendly areas and safety considerations.
+Be aware of pedestrian-safe areas and safety considerations.

 No hop-on-hop-off services.
 Tour buses are typically part of organized tours to attractions or Tsáchila communities.